pantheonscience/pantheonscience.github.io/standards.md

 ### Metadata

 A workflow project is expected to provide the following metadata, to provide information for searching projects, and a summary of how to use the project.
-This metadata is included in a `pantheon.yml` file in the project repository.
+This metadata is included in a `pantheon.yml` file in the top level of the project repository.
 A formal schema can be found in the [Pantheon Specification](/spec/)

 ```
 pantheon:
-    version: 1.0
-    state: research
+    version: string # version string
+    state: string # one of the Pantheon states

 project:
-    name: ECP
+    name: string
-    website: website.com
+    website: string # optional

 workflow:
-    name:  Test_workflow_001
+    name:  string
-    scope: This workflow tests an in-situ analysis of Code,
-           in-situ algorithms and Cinema output
+    desc: string # a short description of the workflow

 contact:
-    name: Person Name
+    name: string
-    email: person@place.com
+    email: string # valid email string

 ```